 How Daniel and His Friends Distinguished Themselves

 The most outstanding of the four was Daniel.
-He was so successful as a counselor to the king that his career not only outlasted the reign of Nebuchadnezzar, but survived the conquest of Babylon by the Persians (verse 21).
+He was so successful as a counselor to the king that his career not only outlasted the reign of Nebuchadnezzar, but survived the conquest of Babylon by the Persians (v.
+21).
 Because of his proven abilities, he was appointed to a high post in the administration of Cyrus, the first Persian king.
-Specifically, he was made the chief assistant of Darius, the ruler whom Cyrus set over the province of Babylon (Daniel 6:1-3).
+Specifically, he was made the chief assistant of Darius, the ruler whom Cyrus set over the province of Babylon (Dan.
+6:1-3).

 How God Rewarded Daniel